wanglab-neuro/jupyterlab_containers/jlab_minian/readme.md

-Container for running the [minian](https://github.com/denisecailab/minian) pipeline.
+Container to run the [minian](https://github.com/denisecailab/minian) pipeline.
 Instruction to use the pipeline are found in the [minian documentation](https://minian.readthedocs.io/en/stable/).

 This container's code is hosted in the [Wang lab jupyterlab containers repository](https://github.com/wanglab-neuro/jupyterlab_containers/tree/main).